lohedges/cxx-template/README.md

 ## Usage
-The `src` directory contains header files and source code for the (illustrative, but essentially useless) Shapes library which can be compiled using the included `Makfile`.
+The `src` directory contains header files and source code for the (illustrative, but essentially useless) Shapes library which can be compiled using the included `Makefile`.
 To get detailed information regarding usage of the `Makefile` and the available targets simply run make on the command-line with no arguments, i.e.

 ```bash